The Gender Recognition Act – time to act now

 People who are non-binary (they don’t identify as either male or female) don’t have any legal recognition at all under the current GRA.
 You also have to be 18 to get recognition of your gender identity under the current law.

 In Scotland, gender recognition is a devolved matter.
-The Scottish Government has announced its own consultation, which you can read about here.
+The Scottish Government has already held its own consultation, which you can read about here.
+All the more reason for the UK Government to launch their consultation without delay.
 Gender recognition is not devolved in Wales.

-To get updates on the GRA review from us, fill in your details below.
+To receive updates on how to campaign for GRA reform with Stonewall, fill in your details below.